dharmab/bmw-f750gs-f850gs/wheels.md

 ### Removal

+Push the brake calipers into the rotors to force the pistons back.

+Unclip the ABS sensor cable on the left caliper.

+Remove the two Torx bolts securing each brake caliper to the fork.

+Hang the brake calipers out of the way.

 Loosen the four Torx bolts that clamp the front axle.

-emove the internal hex screw from the left side of the front axle.
+Remove the internal hex screw from the left side of the front axle.
 You may need to hold the opposite end of the axle in place.

 Raise the front wheel in the air.

 Pull the axle free from the right side of the bike using the appropriate hex driver.

-Remove the wheel.
+Remove the wheel, taking care not to damage the wheel speed sensor ring.

 Remove the spacer from the left side of the wheel.